 Seed Potatoes at Heyden’s Gardens

-Very early maturity with moderate yields.
+Early maturity with moderate yields.
+Very popular potato with smooth, thin skin and sweet yellow flesh.
 Ideal for boiling, baking, and frying but can also be used for grilling and roasting.

 Dark Red Norland